0x4272616E646F6E/homelab/docs/NOTES.md

 - Store the encrypted file (`secrets.enc.yaml`) in version control, but never store the unencrypted file (`secrets.yaml`).
 - Ensure that only authorized users have access to the Age private key required for decryption.

-## CDK
-The Cloud Development Kit (CDK) is an open-source software framework that let you define cloud and infrastructure resources using familiar programming languages instead of raw YAML or JSON.
-This repository uses Java-based CDK variants for Kubernetes and Terraform.

-- CDK8s generates Kubernetes manifests from Java code, which Flux then applies.
-- CDKTF models infrastructure as code in Java, synthesizes Terraform JSON, and is applied with OpenTofu.

-**CDK8s** (Kubernetes, Java)
-- Write Kubernetes apps in Java using CDK8s constructs
-- Generate YAML and commit for Flux to apply

-Workflow:
-1. cd cdk/cdk8s
-2. mvn -q compile
-3. cdk8s synth
-4. Commit generated manifests and Flux will reconcile

-**CDKTF** (Terraform, Java)
-- Define infra stacks in Java; synth produces Terraform JSON in cdktf.out/stacks/<stack-name>
-- Apply with OpenTofu or `cdktf deploy`

-Workflow:
-1. cd cdk/cdktf
-2. ./gradlew build
-3. cdktf get
-4. cdktf synth
-5. cd cdktf.out/stacks/<stack-name>
-6. tofu init && tofu plan && tofu apply

 ## Flux
 Flux manages the deployment of Kubernetes resources in this repository.
 Key resources: